kalavattam/2023_Greenlaw-et-al/results/2022-1101/work-Trinity.md

 <a id="additional-thoughts-on-the-alignment-metrics-and-flags-from-star"></a>
 ###### Additional thoughts on the alignment metrics and flags from `STAR`
 - Because we want to use the multimappers in `Trinity` transcriptome assembly (rationale in ["Thoughts on the..."](#thoughts-on-the-alignment-metrics-for-star) above), it'd probably be good to have information for where `STAR` (and `Bowtie 2`) is aligning them in the bam file, instead of them being unmapped as above
-- Thus, we should adjust the parameters for how we call `STAR` to retain the multi-mappers
+- Thus, we should adjust the parameters for how we call `STAR` to retain the multimappers
-- `(   ) #TODO #TOMORROW` Adjust `STAR` parameters based on the repetitive-element work you did in 2020 (bring your laptop to work tomorrow); for now, move on to `Bowtie 2` work
+- `#DONE` Adjust `STAR` parameters based on the repetitive-element work you did in 2020 (bring your laptop to work tomorrow); for now, move on to `Bowtie 2` work

 <a id="do-a-little-clean-up-prior-to-running-alignment-with-bowtie-2"></a>
 ###### Do a little clean-up prior to running alignment with `Bowtie 2`